Frequently Asked Questions

 - Understand that our office cannot override professors’ policies about attendance, due dates, make up work and missed tests.

-- Uphold the academic standards and Code of Ethics of the university.
+- Uphold the academic standards and Code of Conduct of the university.